mmud/pizzacustom/README.md

 - **Custom Pizza Creation**: Users can build their pizzas with a variety of options for toppings, sauces, and crusts.
 - **Interactive User Experience**: Real-time updates to the price and preview of the selected pizza.
 - **Order Management**: Allows users to place, track, and manage orders.
+- **Shopping Cart**: A detailed shopping cart for reviewing and managing orders before checkout.
+- **Payment Gateway Integration**: Secure payment processing using Stripe.
+- **AI-Powered Recommendations**: Personalized pizza recommendations using an AI model.
+- **Dashboard for Orders**: A comprehensive dashboard for users to view and manage their orders.
 - **Responsive Design**: Optimized for desktop and mobile devices.

 ---